 Phew.
 The interview’s over.
-So, now what?
+Now what?

-“I know clients who were told point-blank they didn’t get the job because they didn’t follow up after the interview,” says Augustine.
-Here’s how to make sure you’re not that person.
+“I know clients who were told point-blank they didn’t get the job because they didn’t follow up after the interview,” Augustine admits.

-Bring on the business cards.
+Bring on the business cards

-A survey conducted by Accountemps found that 91% of hiring managers say receiving an interview thank note has a positive impact on the interviewee’s candidacy.
+A survey conducted by Accountemps found that 91% of hiring managers say receiving an interview thank-you note has a positive impact on the interviewee’s candidacy.
 In other words, if you’re not properly following up after each interview, you’re hurting your chances of landing the job.

-Make it personal.
+Make it personal

 When it comes to interviews and the job search in general, LinkedIn is your best friend.
 Send a tailored connection request a day or two after you email your thank-you note.
 Your personal message doesn’t have to be long.
 You only have 300 characters, so simply express your gratitude for their time and your interest in the role.